Last fact-checked: 17 May 2020

 After the surgery, patients may experience stomach ache, which can be controlled with painkillers, and soreness at the point(s) of incision.
-Since food passes quickly through the digestive system without much absorption, patients may also go through problems such as shakiness, nausea, and diarrhea.
+Since food passes quickly through the digestive system without much absorption, patients may also go through problems such as shakiness, nausea, and diarrhoea.

 After surgery patients will not be allowed to eat for a few days, to give the digestive system time to heal, and then foods will be introduced slowly, starting on liquids, then liquidized food before progressing to solids.
 Gentle physical exercise is encouraged.

-Gastric Bypass in Mexico City costs around $6,000 (CAN $7,800, UK £4,100, EUR €5,300, AUS $8,300), in comparison to $24,000 in the United States (CAN $31,000, UK 16,500, EUR €21,300, AUS $33,000).
+Gastric bypass surgery in Mexico City costs around $6,000 (CAN $7,800, UK £4,100, EUR €5,300, AUS $8,300).
+This is compared to $24,000 in the United States (CAN $31,000, UK 16,500, EUR €21,300, AUS $33,000).

 If you’re ready to book an appointment, then follow the links below.
-For further information call our toll-free number to speak to our Customer Care Team about a Gastric Bypass in Mexico City.
+For further information call our toll-free number to speak to our Customer Care Team about a gastric bypass in Mexico City.

 Gastric bypass surgery.
 Medline Plus.
 21 June 2018.

 Gastric bypass (Roux-en-Y).
 Mayo Clinic.
 28 December 2017.